 More likely is we might want to use the front-facing camera for video chat - probably Skype on the Tab, and both that and FaceTime on the iPad.
 Here the Samsung's camera is slightly better on paper, at 2.1Mp versus the iPad's 1.2Mp iSight camera.
 Of course, neither will take mind-blowing photos, and both will do the job.

 Samsung Galaxy Tab S 8.4 vs iPad mini 2: Software

 Right now the Samsung Galaxy Tab S 8.4 runs Android 4.4 KitKat and the iPad mini 2 runs iOS 7.
-Both will be upgraded when the next versions of each platform are released - Android possibly later this month at Google I/O (see Google I/O: what new products to expect), and iOS 8 is expected in September.
+Both will be upgraded when the next versions of each platform are released - Android possibly later this month at Google I/O, and iOS 8 is expected in September.

 Samsung Galaxy Tab S 8.4 vs iPad mini 2: Battery life

 We can't properly measure battery life until we have the Samsung Galaxy Tab S 8.4 in our lab.
 All we know is that it's fitted with a 4,900mAh battery.
 Meanwhile, Apple claims that its iPad mini 2 will last 10 hours of web browsing.